 Work to Break the Rumination Habit

-Once you effectively disrupt or break the ruminating loop, you can improve your ability to cope with challenges, ease depression and stop the brain patterns that cause anxiety, so that you can begin to live your best life sans the repetitive negative thought cycle.
+Once you effectively disrupt or break the ruminating loop, you can improve your ability to cope with challenges, ease depression and stop the brain patterns that cause anxiety, so that you can begin to live your best life without the repetitive negative thought cycle.

 For more information, call UPMC Western Psychiatric Hospital at 1-877-624-4100 or 412-624-1000.